 A Global Technology Company Seeks to Develop An Agile Transformation Roadmap & Playbook

-The portfolio group of a global, software virtualization company — that partnered with multiple business functions across the enterprise ranging from R&D to Sales, acting as an internal consulting organization — was struggling with Agile transformation and adoption.
-Their engineering and IT organization had begun to change their development and functionality deployment methodology to Agile.
-However, the business implications of Agile, from planning to execution, had not been fully understood.
-Propeller was asked to help build a business point of view on Agile, including a baseline understanding of Agile methodology and an assessment on the current end-to-end Agile processes and teams with a view of improving overall portfolio and program planning, execution, and delivery effectiveness.
+The portfolio group of a software virtualization company, acting as an internal consulting organization and partnering with multiple business functions across the enterprise, ranging from R&D to Sales, acting as an internal consulting organization, was struggling with Agile transformation and adoption.
+Their engineering and IT organization had begun to change their development and functionality deployment methodology to Agile; however, the business implications of Agile from planning to execution had not been fully understood.
+Propeller was asked to help build a business point of view on Agile, including a baseline understanding of Agile methodology, and an assessment on the current end-to-end Agile processes and teams with a view of improving overall portfolio and program planning, execution and delivery effectiveness.

-Propeller applied its Agile assessment framework through a series of sprints to develop a current-state view of the organization.
-The assessment included an eleven-part Organizational Assessment, a twenty-five-part Team Assessment, and a nine-part Project Review using three in-progress initiatives.
+Propeller applied its Agile assessment framework through a series of sprints to develop a current state view of the organization.
+The assessment included an 11-part Organizational Assessment, a 25-part Team Assessment, and a 9-part Project Review using three in-progress initiatives.
 Final recommendations were then developed based on key findings from the assessment including the culture and context of the organization.